Real vs. Fake Christmas Trees: Pros and Cons

 Real vs. artificial Christmas tree

 I'll never forget our first Christmas together.
-Family from the West Coast was coming to visit for the holidays, and we wanted everything to be perfect, right down to the fresh smell of balsam from a perfectly shaped evergreen.
+Family from the West Coast was coming to visit for the holidays, and we wanted everything to be perfect, right down to the smell of fresh balsam.
 A week before Christmas, we noticed needles started dropping off.
 Then came the horrible smell.
 And more needles, lots of them.
 Our drying gas heat and inadequate watering had brought our beautiful fresh tree to an untimely death and it stunk!
 Literally!
 We learned a lot that year about how not to take care of a fresh Christmas tree.
 If you do it the right way, they are lovely.

 Xmas_Morning_2